tri-cods/github-pages/sections/04-how.md

 ## A brief history

-Part of understanding why we use the tools and standards for web design today involves understanding how web design started, its evolution and why developers have returned to using static sites.
+Part of understanding why we use the tools and standards for web design today involves understanding how web design started, its evolution and why some developers have returned to using static sites.

 ### First website
 ![Screenshot of the first ever website](https://raw.githubusercontent.com/tri-cods/html-css/main/sections/images/first.png)